|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 1886 An act to extend the corporate powers of the Syracuse Water Company and to authorize the issuing of additional bonds.
 May 12, 1886.

 1886 The Syracuse Water Company against the City of Syracuse and the Central City Water Works Company, Appeal from Two Judgments.
-From Court of Appeals: State of New York: 131 This document includes many documents relating to the development of water works in Syracuse.
+Records and briefs.
+This includes many documents relating to the development of water works in Syracuse.

 1889 Report of Commissioners on Sources of Water Supply for the City of Syracuse, New York.
 February 1, 1889